B-Roll: U.S. Marines, Sailors transport ACVs with LCACs during Steel Knight

 |High-Res.
 Downloads:

-This work, B-Roll: U.S. Marines, Sailors transport ACVs with LCACs during Steel Knight, by LCpl Ruby Centeno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-Roll: U.S. Marines, Sailors transport ACVs with LCACs during Steel Knight, by Cpl Peyton Kahle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.